Incoming PhD Handbook

 A Rising Tide Lifts All Boats

-Promote and contribute to the work of your advisor, your lab mates, your fellow students, your department, the College of Engineering, ad DUB.
-Promote and contribute to HCDE.
+Promote and contribute to the work of your advisor, your lab mates, your fellow students, your department, the College of Engineering, and DUB or other research centers in which you participate.
+Our culture is collaborative rather than competitive, and one person or team's success often brings even more resources and opportunities to your research area, the department, and campus.

 Defining Your Goals